 Categories: Skilled Nursing

-We continue regular, weekly testing of residents and staff at the Dammert Care Center and St. Francis Assisted Living for COVID-19 in order to contain and manage the spread of the virus.
+We have moved from twice per week testing to just once per week of the residents and staff at the Dammert Care Center and St. Francis Assisted Living for COVID-19 in order to contain and manage the spread of the virus.

-As of this date, we have received final test results from our most recent round of testing.
-The new total of positive cases of COVID-19 in residents remains at 41 and the total number of staff at 28.
+We have received final test results from our most recent round of testing and all continue to test negative.
+The new total of positive cases of COVID-19 in residents remains at 41 and the total number of staff at 30.

 Unfortunately, despite our precautions, continued adherence to the guidance set forth by the Illinois Department of Health and the St. Clair County Health Department, and the best efforts of heroic medical staff, eight residents have passed away due to complications related to the virus.
 We mourn their passing and encourage you to keep them and their families in your prayers.